imaginevision/Z-Camera-Doc/E2/http.md

     rtsp://ip/live_stream
     ```

-- SSP (NDA is need, and you need to know how to decode and sync)
+- SSP

+  We will provide a library to get data stream.

 ### Advance setting